 This seemed like a really good idea at the time and it lasted about a year.
-After too many hot glue burns and 2 a.m.
-Dr. Pepper breaks, I decided it would be best to take an early retirement from the bow making business.
+But after too many hot glue burns and 2 a.m.
+Dr. Pepper breaks, I decided it would be best to take an early retirement from the bow-making business.

 The nice thing about my hair bow venture was that my daughter has an unlimited, almost disposable, hair bow collection.
 But more importantly, I learned how to make a bow for any and every type of home decor including wreaths, mantels, mason jars and teacher gifts.